Divorce and property – what are your options

 Who is responsible for the mortgage during a divorce?

-If both of your names are on the mortgage agreement, you are both jointly responsible for the mortgage payments.
+If both your names are on the mortgage agreement, you are both jointly responsible for the mortgage payments.
 You must both continue to make payments, as usual.
 This will continue until the mortgage is transferred into one name or the property is sold.

 Who gets the house in a divorce if I go to court?